 Congratulations!
-You’ve got yourself an interview to become an engineering manager.
+You have an interview to become an engineering manager.
 That’s great news.
 There’s just one problem – interviewing to become an engineering manager is probably going to be quite a bit different from your previous interviews.

-Here are 15 common engineering manager interview questions that every candidate should be prepared for.
-If you familiarize yourself with these and have good answers for each, you’ll be well on your way to nailing the interview.
+Here are 15 common engineering manager interview questions every candidate should prepare for.
+If you thoughtfully consider them and have good answers for each, you’ll be well on your way to nailing the interview.

 These questions are among the most basic, but can still be very hard to answer if you’re not prepared for them.
 Be sure to know your resume and cover letter inside and out.
 I find it helps to think of your career as a series of short “stories.”

-This is also a golden opportunity to really put your best foot forward and take control of the interview by delving into the things you think are most relevant to the job and where you think you shine the most.
-If you think of your interview as a movie, this is the trailer meant to get people excited about going to see that movie.
+If you think of your interview as a movie, this is the trailer meant to get people excited about going to see the movie.

-These questions probe to see how interested you are in the role and how hard you worked to learn more about it.
-It’s also an indirect gauge for how your previous experience has helped you to understand what the role requires.
+These questions probe how interested you are in the role and how hard you worked to learn more about it.
+It’s also an indirect gauge of how your previous experience has helped you to understand what the role requires.
 If you’re able to glean interesting insights from the job posting that others can’t, interviewers will notice that.

 When I interview someone for a position, I want to know how invested they are in getting the job.
 I want someone who’s eager.
 A good way to parse that out is to determine whether they’ve done their homework or not, and it’s these kinds of questions that I use to determine just that.